magdalenakuhn17/awesome-cheap-llms/README.md

 * :speaking_head: call-for-contributions :speaking_head:
 ## 9) :blue_book: During development time
 * Make sure to not send endless API calls to your LLM during development and manual testing.
 * Make sure to not send automated API calls to your LLM via automated CICD workflows, integration tests etc.
+* For CICD workflows, consider using "MockGPT" endpoints using WireMock (free).
+Example: https://roli-doctorsnotes.wiremockapi.cloud/

 # Contributions welcome
 * We’re happy to review and accept your Pull Request on LLM cost reduction techniques and tools.